BoxLock Smart Lock Update | Shark Tank Season 10

 We earn a commission if you make a purchase, at no additional cost to you.

-Through Kickstarter, the company had only had around 800 sales with each unit costing just around $100.
-These sales numbers were certainly not very impressive for a company that is supposed to be valued at nearly $20 million.
+Additionally, through Kickstarter, the company had only had around 800 sales, with each unit costing just around $100.
+According to the sharks, these sales numbers were certainly not very impressive, especially for a company that is supposed to be valued at nearly $20 million.

-Lori Greiner was the last shark available to Brad, and she ultimately made an initial offer of $1,000,000 as a loan in exchange for 2.5% in equity.
-She also said that one of the loan conditions would be to establish a royalty at an 8% interest rate until she makes her investment back plus an additional $500,000.
+Lori Greiner made an initial offer of $1,000,000 as a loan in exchange for 2.5% in equity.
+She also said that one of the loan conditions would be to establish a royalty at an 8% interest rate, until she makes her investment back plus an additional $500,000.

 Website | + posts